microsoft/genaiops-promptflow-template/docs/jenkins_how_to_setup.md

 ## Setup runtime for Prompt flow

 Prompt flow 'flows' require runtime associated with compute instance in Azure Machine Learning workspace.
 Both the compute instance and the associated runtime should be created prior to executing the flows.
 Both the Compute Instance and Prompt flow runtime should be created using the Service Principal.
-This ensures that Service Principal is the owner of these resources and Flows can be executed on them from both Azure DevOps pipelines and Github workflows.
+This ensures that Service Principal is the owner of these resources and Flows can be executed on them from Azure DevOps pipelines, Github workflows and Jenkins.
 This repo provides Azure CLI commands to create both the compute instance and the runtime using Service Principal.

 Compute Instances and Prompt flow runtimes can be created using cloud shell, local shells, or from Azure UI.
 If your subscription is a part of organization with multiple tenants, ensure that the Service Principal has access across tenants.
 The steps shown next can be executed from Cloud shell or any shell.
 The steps mentioned are using Cloud shell and they explicitly mentions any step that should not be executed in cloud shell.